Frank J. Indihar, MD Fellow – Health & Medicine Policy Research Group

 “The Schweitzer program is in direct alignment with Uncle Frank’s dynamic commitment to mentoring future leaders, and it has been inspiring to see how Kelly’s experience as a fellow has cultivated her passion for service and for sharing the voice of vulnerable populations,” Karen shares.

-During her time as a Fellow, Kelly Moore (currently a graduate nursing student at the University of Illinois Chicago) connected with isolated older adults through Little Brothers – Friends of the Elderly (LBFE) and explored their health concerns.
+During her time as a Fellow, Kelly Moore (who completed her MSN degree at the University of Illinois Chicago) connected with isolated older adults through Little Brothers – Friends of the Elderly (LBFE) and explored their health concerns.
 Specifically, she engaged in Advanced Care Planning conversations to help older adults make their most important end-of-life wishes known.

 Longtime residents of the Chicago area, Karen and Michael Koronkowski are also health care professionals.
 Karen is a registered nurse, board certified in hospice and palliative care.
 Michael is the Director of Interprofessional Education and Collaborative Practice at UIC, and a clinical assistant professor of pharmacy, board certified in geriatrics.